Why Mold Forms Behind Siding (And What Causes It to Keep Coming Back)

 Why does mold keep coming back after cleaning?

-Is mold behind siding common?
+Is mold behind siding common on older homes?

 Conclusion